niubility000/PDJ-Media-Repeater/README.md

 Swipe Up on the screen: add to favorites (Or remove a favorite when playing Favorite List)

-Swipe Down on the screen: close this player

-Click top-right button: switch Playback Mode between "Single Sentence Repetition Mode" and "Regular Mode".

-## Functions:
+## Main Functions:

--Switch subtitle languages.

--Jump to a certain sentence by inputting the sentence number

--Switch between Sentence Repetition Mode and Regular Mode
+-Three Play modes: Sentence Repetition Mode, Dictation and shadowing Recording Mode, Regular Mode.

--In Sentence Repetition Mode:
+--In Sentence Repetition Mode:

---Set the repetition times, intervals, playback speed for each time
+---Set the repetition times, intervals, playback speed for each time, and more...

---add or remove favorite sentences

---play the favorite list
+---Edit subtitles's contents and timestamps in a very effective way.

---Utter the translation lines in the subtitles with TTS in the beginning or in the end.
+---Utter the translation lines with online or offline TTS.

+---Translate the subtitles with online azure service.

+--In Dictation and shadowing Recording Mode:

+---Record your shadowing voices and play them.

+---Check your dictations word by word.

+--In Regular Mode:

+---Jump to previous or next sentence by swiping the screen or left/right arrow.

+---Enable/disable dubbing mode.

+-Add or remove favorite sentences, and play the favorite list.

+-Check, add, recite, export new words and phrases.

+-Create a revision plan.

 ## To Learn A Language Using PDJ Media Repeater